hehehenri/search-engine/README.md

 # Search Engine: Poor Man's Google

-This is a simple search engine implemented in Haskell.
+This is a simple search engine implemented in OCaml.
 The search engine takes a URL as input, retrieves the content of the webpage, extracts all the anchors, indexes the content as documents, and performs searches using the TF-IDF (Term Frequency-Inverse Document Frequency) algorithm.

 ## Features